Return to George and Gilbert Rainy

 The sisters Mary Augusta Rainy (1828–54) and Elizabeth Jemima Rainy (1830–1899) were both born in Demerara.
 Their father was the merchant George Rainy, later of Raasay.

-Two adult, and possibly ‘free coloured’, women named Mary and Eliza Rainy received compensation in 1834 for the emancipation of their slaves – Mary owned three slaves and Eliza one – and it may be that either or both of these was mother to the girls.
+Two adult, and possibly ‘free coloured’, women named Mary and Eliza Rainy received compensation in 1834 for the emancipation of their slaves – Mary owned three slaves and Eliza one – and it may be that either or both of these 'free coloured' women was mother of the girls.
 That is, the girls may have been half-sisters rather than full sisters.